imtiyazhariyani/adaptation-genomics/README.md

 # adaptation-genomics
-Pipeline used for identify genes under positive selection using PAML
+Pipeline used for identifying genes under positive selection using PAML